Workplace discrimination

 What is not considered unlawful discrimination?

 Treating someone differently is not necessarily unlawful discrimination.
 Some different treatment such as general performance management may not be an unlawful discrimination issue.
-Under the FW Act, an action is only considered adverse action if it occurs due to one or more of the protected attributes (as listed in What is unlawful workplace discrimination?).
+Under the FW Act, an action is only considered adverse action if it occurs due to one or more of the protected attributes as listed above in What is unlawful workplace discrimination?
 If this is not the basis of the action, it may not be considered an act of unlawful discrimination.

 Example